emilybache/Horse-Kata/README.md

         "Pagination": {"FirstRecordInPage": 4, "PageSize": 3}
     }

-The table data might look like this, although you should write code that would work with more columns and more rows:
+The table data you have in the back end and might look like this.
+(You should write code that would work with more columns and more rows):

     {
         "Headers": ["Breed", "Colour", "Height", "Age", "Shoes"],